mellaadaktary/2420-Assignment1/README.md

-to Install doctl we need to run:
+To Install doctl we need to run:
 1.
 ``` bash
 sudo pacman -S doctl